January 31, 2026 (2mo ago) — last updated April 2, 2026 (1d ago)

-Learn how to recover from burnout with practical steps to restore energy, set boundaries, and reclaim purpose.
+Practical steps to recover from burnout: restore energy, set boundaries, and reclaim purpose with rest, nutrition, and workplace strategies.

 ← Back to blog

-Cover Image for How to recover from burnout: Practical Steps to Regain Energy and Purpose
+Cover Image for Recover from Burnout: Steps to Regain Energy

-Learn how to recover from burnout with practical steps to restore energy, set boundaries, and reclaim purpose.
+Learn practical, science-informed steps to recover from burnout, restore energy, set clearer boundaries, and reconnect with purpose.

 Introduction

-The first move in pulling yourself out of burnout is to stop digging.
-Recognize the hole you’re in, put down the shovel, and give yourself permission to climb out.
-Recovery begins by methodically stopping the energy drain and then intentionally rebuilding your well-being.
+The earliest move in recovery is simple: stop digging.
+Notice the hole you’re in, put down the shovel, and allow yourself space to climb out.
+Recovery begins by methodically stopping the energy drain, then intentionally rebuilding your well-being.

 Burnout often creeps in slowly.
-At first you might think it’s a tough week, but when exhaustion persists for weeks or months and sleep doesn’t restore you, that’s a red flag.
-Burnout is a deep depletion that makes even small tasks feel like climbing a mountain.
+If exhaustion lasts for weeks or months and sleep no longer restores you, that’s a sign.
+Burnout is deep depletion that makes even small tasks feel overwhelming.

-Seeing these signs in yourself isn’t weakness—it's the first step toward getting better.
+Seeing these signs isn’t weakness, it’s the first step toward change.
 A 2022 Future Forum pulse found widespread burnout across the workforce, with many workers reporting chronic exhaustion and imbalance1.

 SymptomStressBurnout